timwein/kb-curator-scaffold/README.md

 A knowledge base that **curates itself**.
 Three AI agents run on a schedule: two curate content into the KB, and a third proactively bookmarks tweets from your X feed that match your established taste.
 Together they form a closed loop — your interests are discovered, filtered, analyzed, and fed back into the taste model end-to-end.
 You give 0-10 ratings to what you read; the agents learn and improve over time.

-This is what powers a researcher's daily reading workflow — but the architecture works for any researcher, analyst, or domain expert who reads widely and wants AI to do the synthesis work.

 ---

 ## What you get